 Be wary of things that sound too good to be true.
 Rather than getting stressed about losing some money or being scammed, take a deep breath and enjoy the magic of wildly colorful city you are in.

-To get the best out your travel, concentrate on few places rather than trying to tick off as many as possible.
+To get the best out of your travel, concentrate on a few places rather than trying to tick off as many as possible.
 Seeing one place slowly can be much more rewarding than seeing lots of places, but not having time to cherish any of them.

 Make a rough draft of the places you want to visit based on your likes and dislikes so that you can choose the wise plan for your trip.

 A Smart Traveler Never Set Out Without a Travel Insurance!
 Don’t Forget to Buy Travel Insurance.
 World Nomads is Our Favorite When Comes to Comprehensive Protection While Traveling.
 They are Loved by Nomadic Matt, Lonely Planet, and National Geographic.
 Do We Need to Tell You More?